 No doubt, photo quality is the crowning glory of the Theta Z1.
 Compared to other 360° cameras, the Z1 produces better raw photos and gives you more control over the exposure.
 Under low light conditions, it is superior to other models.
 In fact, we prefer the Z1 over the X, which has a higher resolution on paper, precisely because the Z1 is more reliable in terms of photo rendering, especially in low-light situations.

-The Theta Z1 still benefited from an increase in its internal memory (51GB), which suffered from its size (19GB).
-This equips it slightly better for video, but the camera isn’t waterproof and the stabilization is far from optimal.
-Overall, like all Ricoh’s, it’s not designed for video and you won’t be able to take good outdoor action shots with it.
-If you want to use it in this context, we prefer the Insta360 One X4.
+The Theta Z1 still benefited from an increase in its internal memory (51GB), but it suffered from its size (19GB).
+This equips it slightly better for video, but the camera isn’t waterproof, and the stabilization is far from optimal.
+Overall, like all Ricohs, it’s not designed for video, and you won’t be able to take good outdoor action shots with it.
+If you want to use it in this context, we prefer the Insta360 One X5.

 Insta360 Flow: The low-cost choice to pair with a smartphone